 They will also make a decision over care funding and whether your relative is entitled to a personal budget.
 You can learn more about what to expect by reading Age Space’s guide to Care Needs Assessments.

 On this page, we will guide you through how to apply for a care needs assessment for your relative in Essex, what to expect and what to do if you are unhappy with the outcome of it.

 How To Apply For a Care Needs Assessment With Your Local Authority in Essex

 Care needs assessments in Essex are organised and provided by Essex County Council’s Adult Social Care team.

-If the social care team feel that you are not eligible for their support then they should still direct you to other services that can help your relative.
+If the social care team feel that you are not eligible for their support, they will still be able to direct you to other services that can help your relative.

-If you are still unhappy with the decision made about your relative’s care assessment then you can ask the Adult Social Care team to look again at your relative’s assessment again, or you can make a complaint.
-You can use this Online Form if you wish to make a complaint about Essex County Council adult care services.
+If you are still unhappy with the decision made from your relative’s care assessment, then you can ask the Adult Social Care team to look over the assessment again, or make a complaint.
+You can use this Online Form if you wish to make a complaint about Essex County Council Adult Care Services.